April 27, 2020

 Someone with an external locus of control generally believes that their successes and failures are governed by external influences, such as the actions of other people, good or bad fortune, or nature.
 Having an internal locus of control, on the other hand, means believing that our successes and failures are products of our own actions.

-For a culture of ownership and accountability, you want to work with people with an internal locus of control where possible.
+In order to build a culture of ownership and accountability in the workplace, you want to work with people with an internal locus of control where possible.
 This is a more positive outlook, focusing on what you can do, rather than being preoccupied with things that have been done and can’t be changed.

 How can you tell if you’re not taking ownership or being accountable?